dwadden/dygiepp/README.md

 - **Train the model**.
 Enter `bash ./scripts/train/train_genia.sh [gpu-id]`.
 The program will train a model and save a model at `./models/genia`.

+### ChemProt

+The [ChemProt](https://biocreative.bioinformatics.udel.edu/news/corpora/chemprot-corpus-biocreative-vi/) corpus contains entity and relation annotations for drug / protein interaction.
+Follow these steps:

+- **Get the data**.
+Run `bash ./scripts/data/get_chemprot.sh`.
+This will download the data and process it into the DyGIE input format.
+  - TODO: The processing script `scripts/data/chemprot/02_chemprot_to_input.py` doesn't do the right thing.
+Right now it tries to align ChemProt entities with entities tagged by SciSpacy.
+It should ignore the SciSpacy entities entirely and use SciSpacy for tokenization only.
+- **Train the model**.
+Enter `bash ./scripts/train/train_chemprot.sh [gpu-id]`.
+The model will be saved in `./models/chemprot`.

 ### ACE05 (ACE for entities and relations)

 #### Creating the dataset